betulboylu/betulboylu/README.md

 🧩 **Why Work With Me?**

-- Clear communication & quick response time
+- Fluent English, clear communication & quick response time
 - Business-oriented thinking: I don’t just write code, I solve problems
 - Experience with enterprise clients, startups, and solo founders
 - 100% commitment to deadlines and project goals
+- I work independently and also collaborate smoothly with teams

 Let's talk about how I can help you succeed with your next project.

-📩 Send me a message — I usually reply within a few hours. 📩 betulboylu@yahoo.com
+📩 Send me a message — I usually reply within a few hours. 📝 betulboylu@yahoo.com

 <!---
 betulboylu/betulboylu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.